 Pension Funds Consistent with local competitive practice and regulations, we sponsor pension plans in many of the countries where we do business.
 A number of these pension plans are supported by pension fund investments that are subject to financial market risk.
-The liabilities, assets and costs of these plans are reported in our financial statements in accordance with Statement of Financial Accounting Standards No. 87 (SFAS 87), Employer's Accounting for Pensions, Statement of Financial Accounting Standards No. 132 (revised 2003) (SFAS 132R), Employer's Disclosures about Pension and Other Postretirement Benefits, and Statement of Financial Accounting Standards No. 158 (SFAS 158), Employer's Accounting for Defined Benefit Pension and Other Postretirement Plans.
+The liabilities, assets and costs of these plans are reported in our financial statements in accordance with Statement of Financial Accounting Standards No. 87 (SFAS 87), Employer's Accounting for Pensions, Statement of Financial Accounting Standards No. 132 (revised 2003) (SFAS 132R), Employers' Disclosures about Pensions and Other Postretirement Benefits, and Statement of Financial Accounting Standards No. 158 (SFAS 158), Employer's Accounting for Defined Benefit Pension and Other Postretirement Plans.
 In conforming to these standards, we are required to make a number of actuarial assumptions for each plan, including expected long-term return on plan assets and discount rate.
 Our future financial results could be materially impacted by volatility in financial market performance, changes in regulations regarding funding requirements, and changes in the actuarial assumptions, including those described in our "Critical Accounting Policies and Estimates" section of the MD&A included in Item 7 of Part II of the Form 10-K for the year ended December 31, 2007.
-Consistent with the requirements of paragraphs 44-45 of SFAS 87, we estimate our discount rate and long-term expected rate of return on asset assumptions on a country-by-country basis after consultation with independent actuarial consultants.
-We examine interest rate levels and trends within each country, particularly yields on high-quality long-term corporate bonds, relative to our expected future benefit payments to determine our discount rate assumptions.
-Our long-term expected rate of return on asset assumptions are developed by considering the asset allocation and implementation strategies employed by each pension fund relative to capital market expectations.
-Many countries around the world are in the process of updating their laws and regulations regarding pension funding, including the United States.
-These initiatives could require the Company to make significantly larger contributions to its pension plans in future years and increase the volatility of these contribution requirements.